East Carolina University Patent Policy

 4. Revenue Sharing

 4.1.
 The University shall share revenue earned from technology transfer activities with the Inventor(s) as specified in this section.
 Specific provisions of grants or contracts may govern rights and revenue distribution regarding inventions made in connection with sponsored research; consequently, revenues the University receives from such inventions may be exclusive of payments of royalty shares to sponsors or contractors.
 Moreover, the University may contract with outside persons or organizations for the obtaining, managing, and defending of patents.
-Any expenses incurred for the services of such persons or organizations, as well as any and all incremental expenses incurred by the University in obtaining and maintaining patents and/or in marketing, developing, and licensing and defending patents or licensable inventions, shall be deducted before the University distributes revenues as provided below.
+Any expenses incurred for the services of such persons or organizations, as well as any and all incremental expenses incurred by the University in obtaining and maintaining patents and/or in marketing, developing, and licensing and defending patents or licensable inventions, shall be deducted before the University distributes revenues as provided in Section 4.2 below.

 4.2.
 The revenues that the University receives from a patent or invention shall be distributed as follows: